GeorgWa/GeorgWa/README.md

 - 🔬 PhD studies at the Mann lab, Max Planck Institute for Biochemsitry
 - 🇩🇪 Student at Ludwig Maximilian University of Munich
-- 🌱 Interested in Multimodal Single Cell Omics and AI in Biology
 - 📫 Reach out to me on [LinkedIn](https://www.linkedin.com/in/georg-wallmann-926433189/)